holoviz/datashader/README.md

 Datashader is a graphics pipeline system for creating meaningful representations of large amounts of data.
-It breaks the creation of images into 2 steps:
+It breaks the creation of images into 3 steps:

+1. Projection

+   Each record is projected into zero or more bins, based on a specified glyph.

-1. Aggregation
+2. Aggregation

-   Data is binned per-pixel by various user specified methods into aggregates.
+   Reductions are computed for each bin, compressing the potentially large dataset into a much smaller *aggregate*.

-2. Transformation
+3. Transformation

    These aggregates are then further processed to create an image.

 Using this very general pipeline, many interesting data visualizations can be created in a performant and scalable way.
-Datashader contains tools for easily creating these pipelines in few lines of code.
+Datashader contains tools for easily creating these pipelines in a composable manner, using only a few lines of code.

 The project is under active development, and all the code and documentation is subject to frequent changes.

 ## Installation

+Datashader is available using the `conda` package manager, from the `bokeh`
+channel:

 ```
 conda install -c bokeh datashader